salesforce/UniTAO/README.md

 https://github.com/TuringCompute/UniTAO

-**But, all future development will happens to that repo first.
-I will sync all changes back from the fork as long as I have the permission.**
+all future development will happens to that repo first.

+I will sync all changes back from the fork as long as I have the permission.

 ## Description